ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 FORMAT CSV
 ```

-Here we also use the `FORMAT CSV` clause so ClickHouse understands file format. _We can also load data directly from URLs using [url()](https://clickhouse.com/docs/en/sql-reference/table-functions/url/) function or from S3 files using [s3()](https://clickhouse.com/docs/en/integrations/s3/s3-table-functions/) function._
+Here, we use the `FORMAT CSV` clause so ClickHouse understands the file format.
+We can also load data directly from URLs using [url()](https://clickhouse.com/docs/en/sql-reference/table-functions/url/) function or from S3 files using [s3()](https://clickhouse.com/docs/en/integrations/s3/s3-table-functions/) function.

 ### CSV files with headers